thephpleague/uri-src/docs/uri/7.0/index.md

 In order to create Data URI from the content of a file you are required to also install the `fileinfo` extension otherwise an exception will be thrown.

-To use the `toAnchor` method you need to have the `ext-dom` extension installed in your system.
+To convert a URI into an HTML anchor tag you need to have the `ext-dom` extension installed in your system.

+To enable URI normalization, the `ext-mbstring` extension or a polyfill like `symfony/polyfill-mbstring` must be present in your system.

 Installation
 --------